ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

     DB_PROFILE = "mx2-16x128"
     # The instance profile used for the HANA VSI.
 The list of certified profiles for HANA VSIs: https://cloud.ibm.com/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-vs-vpc
     # Details about all x86 instance profiles: https://cloud.ibm.com/docs/vpc?topic=vpc-profiles).
-    # For more information about supported DB/OS and IBM Gen 2 Virtual Server Instances (VSI), check [SAP Note 2927211: SAP Applications on IBM Virtual Private Cloud](https://me.sap.com/notes/2927211)
+    # For more information about supported DB/OS and IBM Gen 2 Virtual Server Instances (VSI), check [SAP Note 2927211: SAP Applications on IBM Virtual Private Cloud](https://me.sap.com/notes/2927211){: external}
     # Default value: "mx2-16x128"

     DB_IMAGE = "ibm-redhat-8-6-amd64-sap-hana-6"
     # OS image for DB VSI.
 OS images validated for DB VSIs: ibm-redhat-8-6-amd64-sap-hana-6, ibm-redhat-8-4-amd64-sap-hana-10
     # The list of available VPC Operating Systems supported by SAP: SAP note '2927211 - SAP Applications on IBM Virtual Private Cloud (VPC) Infrastructure environment' https://me.sap.com/notes/2927211; The list of all available OS images: https://cloud.ibm.com/docs/vpc?topic=vpc-about-images
     # Example: DB_IMAGE = "ibm-redhat-8-4-amd64-sap-hana-10"

     ##########################################################
     # SAP APP VSI variables:
     ##########################################################

     APP_HOSTNAME_1 = "sapapp-1"
     # APP VSI HOSTNAME 1 in SAP APP Cluster.
 The hostname should be up to 13 characters.
     # Default value: "sapapp-1"
     # When the default value is used, the virtual hostname will automatically be changed based on <SAP_SID> to "sapapp-<sap_sid>-1"

     APP_HOSTNAME_2 = "sapapp-2"
     # APP VSI HOSTNAME 2 in SAP APP Cluster.
 The hostname should be up to 13 characters.
     # Default value: "sapapp-2"
     # When the default value is used, the virtual hostname will automatically be changed based on <SAP_SID> to "sapapp-<sap_sid>-2"